 Fire Safety Act and Fire Safety Regulations update for managing agents and housing providers in Greater Manchester

-During the sessions on May 25, Housing Providers and Managing Agents will receive and update and overview of the Fire Safety Act and Fire Safety Regulations and how they will impact the management of flats in Greater Manchester.
+During the sessions on May 25, Housing Providers and Managing Agents received an update and overview of the Fire Safety Act and Fire Safety Regulations and how they will impact the management of flats in Greater Manchester.

-We will also provide a general overview of PAS9980 which was published earlier this year and the Government consultation on ‘Emergency Evacuation Information Sharing’ launched on May 18 following a consultation last year on Personal Emergency Evacuation Plans.
+GMFRS also provided a general overview of PAS9980 which was published earlier this year and the Government consultation on ‘Emergency Evacuation Information Sharing’ launched on May 18, 2022, following a consultation in 2021 on Personal Emergency Evacuation Plans.

-This event will be held online with a session in the morning 10-12 and the afternoon 2-4 pm and will provide an overview of the Act and Regulations and the general approach GMFRS will take, and an opportunity to consider how we can continue to work together to ensure the safety of residents across Greater Manchester.
+This event was held online with a session in the morning and the afternoon and provided an overview of the Act and Regulations and the general approach GMFRS will take, and an opportunity to consider how we can continue to work together to ensure the safety of residents across Greater Manchester.

 Read more about the announcements made by the Home Office on May 18: Fact sheet: Overview - GOV.UK (www.gov.uk)

-GMFRS will be arranging a similar event to update residents on how the changes will affect them and the management of their buildings.
+GMFRS will be arranging a similar event to the one held in May to update residents on how the changes will affect them and the management of their buildings.

 What Greater Manchester Fire and Rescue Service (GMFRS) is doing